night-gold/armada/README.md

  - [ ] Add overlays options (-o, default value and file option)
  - [ ] Add auto apply option (-a)
  - [ ] Make a better documentation
+ - [ ] Add git authentication options
  - [ ] Allow default overlays generation with overlays value in file
  - [ ] Allow package multiple deployment inside a single namespace (naming of each resources)
  - [ ] Add installation option (brew...)
  - [ ] Add a cache option for package deployed multiple time
+ - [ ] Add a sleep time if CRD creation for operator is a bit long (prometheus-operator) before creating new resources.